 When adding coolant, make sure it is a 50/50 mixture of engine coolant and distilled water.
 Add the mixture to the coolant reservoir, when the engine is cool, until the appropriate fill level is obtained.
-If coolant is filled to the COLD FILL RANGE or FULL COLD level when the engine is not cool, the system will remain underfilled.

 WARNING: Do not add engine coolant when the engine is hot.
 Steam and scalding liquids released from a hot cooling system can burn you badly.
 Also, you can be burned if you spill coolant on hot engine parts.